Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

-The classic X-ray spectral fitting technique uses a redistribution matrix (RMF) that provides the probability of measuring a given energy as a function of the energy of an incident photon.
+The classic X-ray spectral fitting technique uses a transfer matrix called redistribution matrix file (RMF) that provides the probability of measuring a given energy as a function of the energy of an incident photon.
 The RMF can be determined from ground-based calibration experiments.
-Similarly, in our case we can determine the redistribution matrix by computing the PDFs of simulated objects.
+Similarly, in our case we can determine the transfer matrix by computing the PDFs of simulated objects.

 Nevertheless, the situation here is more complicated than in the case of the spectral analysis of X-ray photons, because the redistribution is not only dependent on the parameter itself, but also on the other spectral parameters.
 For example, the PDF of $\Gamma$ for a given object highly depends on $N_\mathrm{H}$.
-Theoretically, the redistribution matrix should be computed for every possible set of parameters and provide the redistribution of all of them simultaneously.
+Theoretically, the transfer matrix should be computed for every possible set of parameters and provide the redistribution of all of them simultaneously.
 This would result however in a high-dimensional matrix that would be extremely expensive, first to compute and then to use in the fitting procedure.
 We can however greatly simplify the problem by marginalizing over the parameters that are not of immediate interest.
 For instance, if one wants to study the distribution of $\Gamma$, we can simulate a number of sources with fixed $\Gamma$, covering the whole range of interest, the other source parameters being chosen at random following prior distributions.
-Thus this process remains essentially Bayesian, since it depends on the priors of the marginalized parameters.
+Thus, this process remains essentially Bayesian, since it depends on the priors of the marginalized parameters.